-Mexico is not a party to the ICSID Convention.
-Therefore, Mexico participates in ICSID proceedings only under the ICSID Arbitration (Additional Facility) Rules.
+As of January 11, 2018, Mexico signed on to (but has not yet ratified) the ICSID Convention.
+Previously, Mexico participated in ICSID proceedings only under the ICSID Arbitration (Additional Facility) Rules.
 Mexico has entered into bilateral investment treaties with:

 - Argentina.

-- Australia.
+- · Australia.

-- Austria.
+- · Austria.

 - Bahrain.

-- Belarus.
+• Belarus.

-- Belgium and Luxembourg.
+Belgium and Luxembourg.

-- China.
+• China.

-- Czech Republic.
+Czech Republic.

-- Denmark.
+• Denmark.

-- Finland.
+• Finland.

-- France.
+• France.

-- Germany.
+Germany.

-- Greece.
+• Greece.

-- India.
+• India.

-- Iceland.
+• Iceland.

-- Italy.
+• Italy.

-- Korea.
+• Korea.

-- Netherlands.
+• Netherlands.

-- Panama.
+• Panama.

-- Portugal.
+• Portugal.

-- Singapore.
+• Singapore.

-- Slovakia.
+• Slovakia.

-- Spain.
+• Spain.

-- Sweden.
+• Sweden.

-- Switzerland.
+• Switzerland.

-- Trinidad & Tobago.
+Trinidad & Tobago.

-- United Kingdom.
+United Kingdom.

-- Uruguay.
+• Uruguay.

-It appears that no investor claimants have had to enforce awards in their favor because Mexico has voluntarily satisfied all awards against it.
+To date, It appears that no investor claimants have had to enforce awards in their favor because Mexico has voluntarily satisfied all awards against it.